Virginia Dental Association Foundation - Providing Access to Dental Care for Underserved Virginians

 Thousands of people experience pain, difficulty chewing, low self-esteem and other complications resulting from oral disease, simply because they lack resources to access dental care.
 To address this pressing problem, Dr. Terry Dickinson, executive director of the Virginia Dental Association, created the Missions of Mercy (MOM) program in 2000 to provide dental care for underserved Virginians.
-With the support of thousands of volunteer dentists and community members, MOM has provided help and hope for more than 52,000 residents and delivered dental services valued at over $32 million.
-This year marks the 15th anniversary of our Missions of Mercy program.
+With the support of thousands of volunteer dentists and community members, MOM has provided help and hope for residents.

 Donated Dental Services (DDS)